 Los Angeles’ doormat team has gone from exciting up and comers to outside contenders.

 I love watching Chris Paul play.
-I enjoy watching the Clippers succeed which is a rarity.
+I enjoy watching the Clippers succeed, which is a rarity.
 I love Blake Griffin dunks.
-It makes my eyes grow to dinner plate size anytime I see DeAndre Jordan cock a dunk absurdly far behind his head.
-Sure the team has holes, and is certainly not the top team in the West right now.
-That’s okay though, because they should get there really soon if all goes right.
+My eyes grow to dinner plate size anytime I see Jordan cock a dunk absurdly far behind his head.
+The team has holes and is certainly not the top team in the West right now, but that’s okay because they should get there soon if all goes right.

 There’s just one problem with rooting for this team though.
 The problem is Donald Sterling.

 Whenever any of us cheer the Clippers on we also cheer the success of Donald Sterling.
 Sterling is possibly the most despicable owner in American sports.
 I would say all of sports, but I’m sure there are some guys to rival him around the world.
 So every time one of us leaps out of our seat when Paul obliterates another defender or Blake baptizes an unfortunate opponent, it’s a tribute to Sterling.

 What makes Sterling such a bad guy?
 Well there are persistent claims of racism, charges of being a slumlord, sexual indiscretions (including claims of asking a prostitute for advice running the team) and then there’s the matter of heckling his own players.

 The charges of racism come from prospective tenants, Black and Hispanic, who want to rent his apartment units.
 Lawsuits have been filed claiming Sterling refused to rent to non-Koreans in certain buildings.
 He has been directly sued by the Department of Justice.
 His fondness of Asian tenants as well as employees has nothing to do with his respect for them as people though: